Infineon/mtb-example-ota-https/README.md

 2. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

+3. Modify the `OTA_FLASH_MAP` variable in the *\<OTA Application>/Makefile* to change the JSON file name to match the selection made while programming the bootloader application.

-3. Edit the *\<OTA Application>/source/ota_app_config.h* file to configure your OTA application:
+4. Edit the *\<OTA Application>/source/ota_app_config.h* file to configure your OTA application:

-   1. Modify the connection configuration such as `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY` macros to match the settings of your Wi-Fi network.
-Make sure the device running the HTTP server and the kit are connected to the same network.
+   1. Modify the connection configuration such as the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY` macros to match the settings of your Wi-Fi network.
+Make sure that the device running the HTTP server and the kit are connected to the same network.

    2. Modify the `HTTP_SERVER` address to match the IP address of your HTTP server.

    3. By default, this code example uses HTTPS (TLS) protocol.
-To use the example in HTTP (non-TLS) mode, modify `ENABLE_TLS` to `false` and skip the next step of adding the certificate.
+To use the example in HTTP (non-TLS) mode, modify `ENABLE_TLS` to **false** and skip the next step of adding the certificate.

    4. Add the certificates and key: